pnt1234/CSE801A/Spring2025/syllabus.md

 The course will cover a variety of topics from data collection and preprocessing to data analysis and large-scale database querying.
 Students are expected to already have some prior background in programming, especially in Python.

 There is no main textbook for the class.
-Lecture notes will be posted on D2L.
+Lecture slides will be posted on D2L.
 You may use the following reference books for some of the topics covered in this class.
 -	Introduction to Data Mining (Pang-Ning Tan, Michael Steinbach, Anuj Karpatne, and Vipin Kumar), 2nd Edition, Addison Wesley, 2018.
 Sample chapters are available [here](https://www-users.cs.umn.edu/~kumar001/dmbook/index.php).
 -	Mining of Massive Datasets (Jure Leskovec, Anand Rajaraman, Jeff Ullman), 3rd Edition, Cambridge University Press, 2020.
 Draft chapters from the book are available [here](http://www.mmds.org/).
 -	Hadoop: The Definitive Guide (Tom White), O’Reilly Media, Fourth Edition, 2015.